JoshMarangoni/rc_robot/README.md

 ## Requirements

 - Must be able to drive in any direction
-- Remote controlled using video feed
 - Programmed in C/C+
+- Non-arduino based coding envrionment
 - Battery powered
 - Map "WASD" keys to driving direction

-## Better-ifs
+## Bonus features

-- Non-arduino based coding envrionment
 - All electronics contained on one PCB
+- Remote controlled using video feed
 - Lag between key presses and robot response < 0.5 s

 ## Design 1 (MVP) - DONE